 Access: 16, rue du Repos, 75020 Paris.
 Metro Philippe Auguste (line 2)

 For more information on the opening hours of the Père Lachaise cemetery, you can check the official website

 8) Les Grands Magasins (Department Stores)

-Considered to be a monument, the department stores of the Boulevard Haussmann gather the Galeries Lafayette and the Printemps Haussmann and make the first shopping center in Europe.
+Holding the qualification of a monument in and of itself, the department stores of the Boulevard Haussmann gather the Galeries Lafayette and the Printemps Haussmann and is considered Europe’s number one shopping center.

-You will find there every major brand, whether it be clothes, shoes, leather goods, perfumes or jewelry wise…
+Every major brand is for sale, whether it be clothes, shoes, leather goods, perfumes, jewelry or otherwise

-Whatever you’re looking for, you are guaranteed to find it!
+Whatever you’re looking for, you are sure to find it here.

-You will also have the opportunity to witness the great architecture, and you will even be able to go to the roof of the Galeries Lafayette and enjoy a beautiful view of Paris.
+You will also have the opportunity to witness the building’s architecture, and you even be able to go to the roof of the Galeries Lafayette to enjoy a beautiful view of Paris.

 Schedules: From Monday to Saturday from 9:30 AM to 8:30 PM and on Sunday from 11 AM to 8 PM (the schedules may change depending on the shops).

 Access: Boulevard Haussmann, metro Chaussée d’Antin – La Fayette (lines 7 and 9), Opéra (lines 3, 7 or 8) or Trinité (line 12), Auber (RER A) or Haussmann – Saint-Lazare (RER E)